Engaging learning spaces of 2017

 A pioneering development opened at Cronton Sixth Form College in Widnes.
 As part of a £9 million investment at the site and the first of its kind in the UK -The Idea Centre is a state-of-the–art building, fitted with the most advanced industry equipment.
 It was designed to enable young people to collaborate on projects, in order to develop a multi-skilled workforce to meet the needs of employers.

 With adaptable, flexible work spaces throughout the new build, providing opportunity for the teaching staff to revamp the curriculum and train students with extremely marketable skills to progress within industry, the groundbreaking IDEA Centre will continue to inspire future generations of students for years to come.

 Mendip Studio School – STEM Facilities

 Mendip Studio School in Writhlington, Radstock, specialises in Bioscience, Electronic Engineering, Computing and Maths and offers a range of academic and vocational qualifications including GCSEs, BTec, EPQ and A Levels education to 300 students between the ages of 14-19.

 Working in partnership with Kier Construction and Steer Design, Innova delivered a furniture only installation to four laboratories, two engineering rooms and an ICT suite.

 The construction of a new purpose built specialist facility for STEM subjects, costing £4.5 million started in 2016 and was completed early 2017.

 Need more inspiration?
 Take a look at our free ‘Inspiring Spaces’ guide were we highlight examples and colleges we have worked with previously to create learning spaces which are truly world class.

-Are you looking to revamp your learning spaces this summer?
+Are you looking to revamp your learning spaces?
 Innova can deliver your project from design through to manufacturing and installations helping you get the most from your space and budget.
-Call us on 0161 477 5300 or email email@example.com.
+Call us on 0161 477 5300 or email firstname.lastname@example.org.